UK PM Seeks 'Safe and Ethical' Artificial Intelligence - Slashdot

 Let him seek (Score:1)

-Generally speaking (Score:1)
+Generally speaking (Score:2)

 I think based on the long human history ethical will be a robot that shoots enemy soldiers and does not shoot our soldiers.